 I grew up in a educator’s household.
 In fact this is my father’s 30th year teaching!
 To me the world did -and still does- revolve around the school year.
 January is not the beginning of a new year-fall that cross over from August to September- is.
 It’s the time of new beginnings.
-Winter is the transition of classes and tests, Spring is finishing up classes and finals.
-Summer is regrouping and prepping for the next year and going on family vacations.

 It took sometime for me to accept that I functioned this way; that I was in-fact, like my father, a teacher.
 I was stubborn and hesitant to take on this identity and wrestled with accepting it all through my TESOL MA program.
 That is until I finally got in the classroom and had the opportunity to work with (and learn from) my students.

 When I saw that sense of relief and joy that comes from understanding on my student’s face, I knew.
-When I heard stories and examples of how my students were practicing and using their new languages skills and vocabulary outside the classroom I accepted it.
+When I heard stories and examples of how my students were practicing and using their new languages skills and vocabulary outside the classroom I accepted the truth.
 When I realized I was enjoying writing lesson plans and even grading papers I fully embraced the fact that I was definitely a teacher.

 The question I have now is: Are you still a teacher when you are not teaching?

 And now it is fall and I am a teacher without a classroom.
 But I am out of the waiting room.
 Applications I turned in during June are now being looked at for teaching classes in January.
 I have my first teaching interview tomorrow!
-It is a start, a foot in the door, an opportunity but I finally feel like I’m moving forward.
+It is a start, a foot in the door, but I finally feel like I’m moving forward.
 As I said before fall to me is the beginning of a new year: a season of change.
 Now I’m just wondering what changes it will bring.

 What does fall mean to you?